lawlesst/lawlesst.github.com/notebook/pyjniusvivo.md

 ~~~~

 #### Performing SPARQL queries
 This example is closer to the types of operations you might want to perform.
-It executes a SPARQL select query on the Vivo model.
+It executes a SPARQL select query on the VIVO model.
 ~~~~{.python}
 from jnius import autoclass